Unfortunately, these are the very opposite of what we need for good health.

 Put short; it’s extremely high in concentrated fructose, and this brings a range of adverse effects.

 Also, there is a lot of speculation over the effects of HFCS vs. sugar.
-Some people believe that HFCS is much unhealthier, but they both have a similar structure and studies suggest they are probably just as bad as each other (23, 24).
+Some people believe that HFCS is a much unhealthier option, but they both have a similar structure and studies suggest they are probably just as bad as each other (23, 24).

 The main negative about high fructose corn syrup is that it’s in almost everything.
 From soda to bread and many other packaged foods, it’s hard to avoid, and the number of foods that contain this additive is quite shocking.